 Clamp down illegal tree felling - Chief of Staff charges Forestry Commission

-The Chief of Staff at the Presidency, Akosua Frema Osei-Opare, has charged the Forestry Commission (FC) to clamp down on illegal felling of trees in Ghana.
+The Chief of Staff at the Presidency, Akosua Frema Osei-Opare, has charged the Forestry Commission (FC) to clamp down on illegal felling of trees in the country.

 Mrs Osei-Opare urged the public to report any unlawful felling of trees to the police, saying that it would be of no use if the nation kept planting trees but not protecting the forest cover.

-The assembly intends to plant 70,000 trees in schools within the community by the end of June 2023.
+The assembly intends to plant 70,000 trees in schools within the community by the end of this month.

 Plant seven trees each